emmatrowbridge/DFIR-Simulation/case_macOS_Insider_Data_Exfiltration/README.md

 All answers must:

 * Be directly supported by evidence
-* Match artifact data exactly (file names, paths, timestamps)
+* Match artifact data exactly (file names, paths, and values present in the artifacts)
 * Avoid assumptions not backed by observable data

 If an answer cannot be supported by the provided artifacts, it should not be included.